James K. Vardaman

-James Kimble Vardaman (July 26, 1861 – June 25, 1930) was an American politician from the U.S. state of Mississippi and was the Governor of Mississippi from 1904 to 1908.
-A Democrat, Vardaman was elected in 1912 to the United States Senate in the first popular vote for office, following the adoption of the 17th Amendment.
-He defeated Democratic incumbent LeRoy Percy, a member of the planter elite, to be their party's candidate.
-Vardaman ran unopposed in the general election and served from 1913 to 1919.
+James Kimble Vardaman (July 26, 1861 – June 25, 1930) was an American politician from the U.S. state of Mississippi.
+A Democrat, he served as the Governor of Mississippi from 1904 to 1908 and then represented Mississippi in the United States Senate from 1913 to 1919.

 Known as "The Great White Chief", Vardaman had gained electoral support for his advocacy of populism and white supremacy, saying: "If it is necessary every Negro in the state will be lynched; it will be done to maintain white supremacy."
-Aligning with left-wing populists and favoring progressive reforms in railing against banks, railroads, and tariffs, he appealed to the poorer whites, yeomen farmers, and factory workers.

-Vardaman's tenure as Governor of Mississippi was marked by his advocacy of regulating corporations, enacting child labor laws, segregating streetcars, ending educational opportunities for African-Americans, and defending lynching.
+Aligning with economically left-wing populists and favoring progressive reforms in railing against banks, railroads, and tariffs, he appealed to the poorer whites, yeomen farmers, and factory workers.
+Vardaman's tenure as Governor of Mississippi was marked by his advocacy of regulating corporations, enacting child labor laws, segregating streetcars, ending educational opportunities for African Americans, and defending lynching.
+After finishing his term, he defeated Democratic incumbent LeRoy Percy, a member of the planter elite, in the primary for the 1912 U.S. Senate election, and was then elected unopposed in the general election.

 Early life and education

 Vardaman was born in July 1861 in Jackson County, Texas, while it was under the control of the Confederate States of America, a fact he often remembered.
 He moved to Mississippi, where he studied law and passed the bar.
+Hernando Money was a cousin and political ally.
 He settled in Greenwood, Mississippi, becoming editor of The Greenwood Commonwealth.

-Career

-After the Reconstruction era, Mississippi election campaigns were frequently marked by violence and fraud.
-A biracial coalition of Republicans and Populists briefly controlled the governorship and Mississippi House in the late 1880s.
+Political career

+Early political career

 As a Democrat, Vardaman served in the Mississippi House of Representatives from 1890 to 1896 and was elected as its speaker in 1894.
-He was known for his populist appeal to the everyday person.
+He was known for his appeal to rural white men.
 State Democrats took action to ensure that they did not lose power again.
 After having gained control of the legislature by suppressing the black vote, they passed a new constitution in 1890 with provisions, such as a poll tax and literacy test, that raised barriers to voter registration and disenfranchised most blacks.

 Referring to the 1890 Mississippi state constitution, Vardaman said:

 Vardaman was commissioned as a major in the U.S. Army during the Spanish–American War and served in Puerto Rico.